cyberbotics/webots/docs/guide/object-stairs.md

 - `stepRise`: Defines the height difference between two consecutives steps.

 - `nSteps`: Defines the number of steps.

+- `stringerWidth`: Defines the width of the stringers.

 - `stepAppearance`: Defines the appearance of the steps.